matt-auckland/uoa-karate-wiki/docs/grading.md

   - Learns:
     - ?

-## Dan Grades - Black Belts
+### Dan Grades - Black Belts

 Uses one belt colour, black.
-Follows a more open syllabus than the kyu grades, as most Karateka begin to learn the remaining kata in the system when they reach Sandan.
+Follows a more open syllabus than the kyu grades, as most students have learned or begun to learn all the remaining kata in the system by the time they reach Sandan.

 - Shodan (1st Dan)
   - Learns: